hashchange/backbone.inline.template/README.md

 </script>
 ```

-As soon as you instantiate a view which uses the template, Backbone.Inline.Template transforms the template into:
+As soon as you instantiate a view with that template, Backbone.Inline.Template transforms the template into:

 ```html
 <script id="some-template" type="text/x-template"